 The symptoms depend on the location and size of the lesion and may include dyspnea, dysphagia, or speech difficulties [7].
-The presence of a lesion based on the base of the tongue can be hazardous due to potential obstruction of the laryngeal and pharyngeal airways..
-This mechanism is compared with the "a ball valve" effect between the cyst and the laryngeal inlet.
+The presence of a lesion on the base of the tongue can be hazardous due to potential obstruction of the laryngeal and pharyngeal airways.
+This mechanism is compared with the "ball valve effect" between the cyst and the laryngeal inlet.
 Secondary to the respiratory tract obstruction, the patient may present with stridor, raspy respiration, and the recruitment of auxiliary respiratory muscles.
 Large lesions in this location in newborns and infants may be lethal [13].

-In differential diagnosis, it is imperative to remember about an ectopically placed thyroid gland [14] - more than 90% of ectopy cases present at the tongue's base.
+In differential diagnosis, it is imperative to have in mind a fact about an ectopically placed thyroid gland - more than 90% of ectopy cases present at the tongue's base [14].
 In about 5% of cases, thyroid tissue can be found in the cyst wall [9].
 The differential diagnostics should include dermoid cysts and steatocystomas.
 They are usually situated superficially, similarly to lipomas, and present with weakly demarcated borders.
-The more medially localized lesions, which originate from the pharyngeal grooves, could indicate a fistula's presence instead of a thyroglossal duct cyst.
+More medially localized lesions, which originate from the pharyngeal grooves, could indicate a fistula's presence instead of a TDC.
 The remaining lesions occurring at the midline position are thyroid nodules, hypertrophy of the pyramidal lobe of the thyroid, lymphadenopathy, parotid tumors, or lymphatic malformations.

-Ultrasonography is diagnostic imaging of choice and is characterized by a high sensitivity and specificity (higher than 90%) [15].
+Ultrasonography is the diagnostic imaging of choice and is characterized by a high sensitivity and specificity (higher than 90%) [15].
 This examination allows for the visualization of the cystic structure of the thyroid gland.
-However, it does not provide information about its relation with the surrounding tissues, especially the hyoid bone.
-Scintigraphy and computed tomography allow for the proper identification of the thyroid gland [16, 17].
-Magnetic resonance imaging confirms a diagnosis of the thyroglossal duct cyst and its close correlation with the hyoid bone.
+However, it does not provide information on its relation with the surrounding tissues, especially the hyoid bone.
+Scintigraphy and computed tomography allow for proper identification of the thyroid gland [16, 17].
+MRI confirms a diagnosis of the TDC and its close correlation with the hyoid bone.
 It also provides objective data for measuring the lesion and depicts the exact location [15, 18].
-Fine needle aspiration biopsy (FNA) is often used to confirm or exclude the presence of lesions with cystic characteristics.
+Fine-needle aspiration (FNA) biopsy is often used to confirm or exclude the presence of lesions with cystic characteristics.
 Still, it is challenging to administer the procedure without anesthesia in the pediatric population [19].

-Most thyroglossal duct cysts manifest following upper respiratory tract infections or secondary to their inflammation.
+Most TDCs manifest following upper respiratory tract infections or secondary to their inflammation.
 Treatment should be commenced with broad-spectrum antibiotics targeting the oral cavity's flora and subsequently concluded with Sistrunk's operative procedure [20, 21].
 Operating in an infectious episode is contraindicated due to the high risk of recurrence of the lesion [22, 23].
 The incision and drainage of the lesion can be considered if an abscess is not reacting to pharmacologic treatment only.
 Operative management is markedly less challenging in the absence of fibrotic changes or cutaneous fistulas [24].
 An alternative to operative treatment, described in the literature, is sclerotherapy with intralesional ethanol administration.
-This procedure can only be implemented in cases where the neoplastic lesions surrounding the duct were excluded.
-However, the literature reports that this method's success is 1/3 of patients with a high recurrence percentage [25].
+This procedure can only be implemented in cases where the neoplastic lesions surrounding the duct had been excluded.
+However, the literature reports that this method's success is 1/3 of patients, with a high recurrence percentage [25].